Example Installation of Direct Plumbing an Espresso Machine

 First, there is back flow preventer and pressure regulator to control the water pressure.
 However, a good idea is to have a water pressure gauge installed after the pressure regulator.
 This is backup to make sure the regulator is working.

-BWT supplies a water flow Acquameter.
+BWT supplies a water flow Aquameter.
 This should be installed immediately before, but preferably after the filter head.
 The reason is that only filtered water will go through this meter and have less chance of clogging it up.
-The Acquameter can be snaked to the top of the counter to be viewed or it can be secured to the inner wall.
+The Aquameter can be snaked to the top of the counter to be viewed or it can be secured to the inner wall.

 The machine drain hose is snaked from the top of the counter hole to the white PVC pipe.
 The white PVC pipe has a good angle drop.
 It looks like it is dropping more than 1″ for every 12″ across.
 However, the PVC pipe would be better if run further up towards the hole in the countertop and have a less run of the vinyl drain hose.